TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/demos/bq769x2_control_i2c/README.md

 ## Example Summary

 This example shows the implementation of using MSPM0 to control BQ769x2 to detect the battery status.
-After pressing the button connected to PB21, MSPM0 will start communicaiting with BQ769x2 though the I2C port at PA0(SDA) and PA1(SCL).
+After pressing the button connected to PB21, MSPM0 will start communicating with BQ769x2 though the I2C port at PA0(SDA) and PA1(SCL).

 The example uses a BQ769x2 which is a battery monitor, but the same framework can be adapted for other similar I2C-based battery management ICs from TI.
 Please refer to [BQ769x2 Control Based on MSPM0 Through I2C](https://www.ti.com/lit/slaaeb3) app note for more details.